nmdra/nmdra.github.io/content/blog/API Testing.md

 - Not always available when you need it (like on production servers) 🚫
 - Collections can get messy and outdated if not maintained well 🗑️

-Want to see some cool examples of how to use curl and jq together for API testing? 🎯 I'd be happy to show you! 🚀

 ---

 We'll walk through practical examples using a [Fake Store API](https://fakestoreapi.com/docs) &  [dummyjson](https://dummyjson.com/docs), demonstrating the power and flexibility of these tools for effective API testing.